DavidsDatabase/CardioVascular-Disease/README.md

 ### Project Overview

 This project's objective is to provide insights on the different variables that affect the likelihood of having cardiovascular disease.
 There are numerous variables such as age, weight, cholesterol levels, blood pressure levels and more.
-By analyzing some KPIs from the dataset, we look to identify any trends, make data-driven recommendations, and hopefully gauge on the company's performance.
+By analyzing some KPIs from the dataset, we look to identify any trends, make data-driven recommendations, and hopefully gauge on the different factors pertaining to cardiovascular disease.

 ### About the Data